secretstartups/handbook/ceo/shadow/index.html.md

 ###### E-Group Calls

 The weekly e-group meetings are very fast paced with lots of back and forth between the e-group team members.
-These meetings are especially difficult to take detailed notes in because of the back and forth.
-It is better to listen and then capture the main conclusions per agenda item rather than trying to type every comment.
-Capturing the main points accurately, is more imporant than the back and forth.
+Remember that notetaking should focus on capturing the conclusions at the end of the discussion.

 Occasionaly, other team members may be invited to discuss a specific item.
 If so, a seperate agenda will be included in an invite adjacent to the main invite and agenda.
 In this case, you will need to switch between agendas as appropriate.